 Scientific leadership at CIPSRT, which is led by its Scientific Directorate, is composed of a multi-disciplinary team of Canadian researchers who provide strategic leadership and hold primary responsibility for oversight of all scientific activities at CIPSRT.

-The PSSC includes leadership from Canada’s public safety personnel executives and associations and serves to reflect the interests and concerns of the Public Safety sector.
+The Public Safety Steering Committee (PSSC) includes leadership from Canada’s public safety personnel executives and associations and serves to reflect the interests and concerns of the Public Safety sector.
 PSSC organizations will have an opportunity to share expertise and shape research agendas of the National Research Consortium in order to support the relevance and knowledge translation of research undertaken for the PSP community.

 To provide a Canadian Knowledge Exchange Hub for strategic public safety wellness research and analysis by working with public safety leaders and academics from across Canada to translate and mobilize research knowledge that meets the current and future needs of Canadian public safety personnel (PSP), their leadership, and their families.